Prerequisites

 7. Technical Knowledge

-- Data formats: ISO 8601 dates, data types (string, integer, boolean)
+- Data formats: ISO 8601 dates and data types (string, integer, boolean)

-- Zapier concepts: Triggers, actions, filters, paths
+- Zapier concepts: triggers, actions, filters, paths

-- Your business processes: How work flows through your organization
+- Your business processes: how work flows through your organization